adharapayments/REST-API-Android/README.md

 # REST API Android demonstrator
-This sample App for Android demonstrates the use of Arthika's REST API.
+This sample App for Android demonstrates the use of Adhara's REST API.
 ##### Table of Contents

 [Screenshots](#Screenshots)